-Bikini: This is the newest, most popular division and has been around since 2010.
+Bikini: This is the most popular division and has been around since 2010.
 You do a “model walk” onstage and wear two-piece swimwear, heels and jewelry.
 If you have a naturally smaller frame, prefer a softer look or have trouble gaining muscle, this could be a good category choice.
 You are judged on personality, poise and physique, so if you’re sassy and confident without being cocky, you’ll probably do well here.

-Fitness: Former dancers and gymnasts will enjoy this division, as it involves a two-minute choreographed routine (⅔ of your score) and a swimsuit round (⅓ of your score) where you can show off your fabulous physique in quarter turns, push-ups, high kicks and side splits.
+Fitness: Former dancers and gymnasts will enjoy this division because it involves a two-minute choreographed routine (two-thirds of your score) and a swimsuit round (one-third of your score) during which you can show off your fabulous physique in quarter turns, push-ups, high kicks and side splits.
 The routines are judged on factors such as creativity, stage presence, outfits and degree of difficulty, and physiques are judged on symmetry, proportion and presentation.

 Once you’ve chosen a division to shoot for, you’ll want to select the right show.
 Consider the following:

-Location: A local show will likely be smaller and less saturated.
+Location: For beginners, a local show will likely be smaller and less saturated than a national show.
 You’ll be able to have friends and family come support you, and you’ll save a bundle on travel.
 Plus, national shows are tougher competitions, since many of the women have some experience onstage.

 Obligations: Take into consideration your work, family needs and other responsibilities.
 You should have as few distractions as possible, especially if this is your first show.